Witchcraft (band): New label and Legend (2012–2014)

 In May 2012, the band announced that they had signed with Nuclear Blast Records.
 Their fourth studio album, Legend, was released in September 2012.

 The new album marked the recording debut of the band's new members, including Simon Solomon (guitar), Tom Jondelius (guitar), and Oscar Johansson (drums) formerly of TruckFighters, with singer Magnus Pelander focusing only on vocals instead of both vocals and guitar.

 The new album was released on double vinyl, with a special edition purple vinyl limited to 250 hand numbered copies.

-Nucleus (2015–present)
+Nucleus (2015–2019)

 Witchcraft released their fifth studio album Nucleus worldwide on 15 January 2016 via Nuclear Blast Records.